nicolaprezza/ebwt2InDel/README.md

 #Call SNPs (do this in the same folder containing all other files)
 ebwt2snp -1 reads1.fasta.bwt -2 reads1.fasta.bwt -o output.snp -t 0

-#File ALL.snp.fasta now contains identified SNPs/indels.
+#File output.snp.fasta now contains identified SNPs/indels.
 Note: the third field between "|" in the read-names of this file indicates the number of times the variant is observed (maximum value specified with option -m in ebwt2snp).
 You can further filter this file according to this field in order to improve accuracy.
 For this, use executable filter_snp:

 #Filter only events supported by at least 5
 filter_snp output.snp 5 > output.5.snp